redsoxfantom-home-automation/automation-utilities/README.md

       $HOME/.home_automation/<application name>/replacement.properties
                   /\
       $HOME/.home_automation/replacement.properties
 				  /\
+      $GLOBAL/home_automation/<application name>/replacement.properties
+				  /\
+      $GLOBAL/home_automation/replacement.properties
+                  /\
       <application repo>/replacement.properties
                   /\
       application-utilities/replacement.properties

+   $GLOBAL is the location on the host machine where global configuration goes.
+On Windows machines, this is wherever %ProgramData% points (usually C:\Program Data).
+On Linux, this is "/usr/etc".
-   Replacement files in $HOME can be used for defining host-specific properties.
+   This folder will be created if it doesn't already exist (the creation may require local admin priviliges) Replacement files in $HOME can be used for defining host-specific properties.
 Replacement files in the repos define "useful defaults" and should not be modified.
    Ideally, you would put application specific properties in .home_automation/<application name>/replacement.properties, and "global" properties (like the zookeeper host and port) in .home_automation/replacement.properties
 Template Variable Values